 PLEASE NOTE: All students seeking to register for nine or more general credits must first obtain the permission of a Parsons SPACE advisor and must complete their registration in person.

 Specific credit requirements vary from course to course.
-Students are responsible for obtaining the relevant credit information and details about evaluation criteria from their instructors.
+Students are responsible for obtaining the relevant credit information and details of evaluation criteria from their instructors.